lbryio/lbry.com/content/faq/host-content.md

 On Android, only published data is saved in the blobs folder.

+## Moving hosted content
+Currently, this process is manual and you can see our [FAQ on how to move the hosted content](/faq/how-to-change-lbry-blob-files) to another drive.

 ## Deleting hosted content
 You can delete files from the blob folder directly, or you can also delete them from the My LBRY section of the App - both will get rid of the hosted content and you'll lose the ability to seed it anymore.